AichaSidiya/MovieDatabase/README.md

 * Lastly we have a driver class called Movie whcih creates movie objects with the needed movie information.
 * The subclass of MovieEcosytem which are actor, director etc contain information related to the actors, directors etc.

+## Features
+* View a list of movies
+* Create/Delete account
+* Add a new movie
+* Rate an existing movie
+* Database integration using XAMPP

 <!-- Files of the project-->
 ## Classes
 - Abstract class: Person